Adityam582/Adityam582.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my tiny space on the internet!

 Who am I?
 ======
-Greetings 👋, I'm Aditya Mehta (pronounced Aa-Di-T-Ya Me-h-Ta).
-Although I was born and raised in Ujjain, India, however I am currently living in Koblenz, Germany.
+Greetings 👋, I'm Aditya Mehta (pronounced Aa-Di-T-Ya Me-h-Ta), and I'm a data-driven AI and cloud practitioner.
+I was born and raised in [Ujjain, India](https://en.wikipedia.org/wiki/Ujjain).
+I am currently living in [Koblenz, Germany](https://en.wikipedia.org/wiki/Koblenz).

 I can describe myself as a inquisitive communicator, incomplete explorer, life architect, and lifelong student.
 By no means, I'm perfect and try to be less-erroneous.
 I enjoy solving problems and save time using technology, reducing entropy, and then serially over-thinking.

+I am fluent in Python, SQL, HTML, CSS, Markdown, LaTex.

+I have experience with all phases of the software lifecycle, from design, analysis and planning to deployment in production, and even maintenance of software.

+I love to explore to use technologies for the benefits of human and transfer ideas in real world.

-What I do?
+What do I do?
 ======
 * Learn: Constant self-initiated learner: a believer, creator, and user of mental models.
 In my free time, I also generally enjoy working on side projects to make my own life easier.
 Specifically, I'm working to create comprehensive knowledge base of my life.